emilyaikens/Dive-Log/README.md

 # Project 2: Dive Log

 ## Description:
-A Node/Express/MongoDB, full-stack app designed for divers to log and access their dives online.
+A full-stack app designed for divers to log, save, and access their dives online.

 ## Technical Requirements
 1. Have at least two data entities (data resources) in addition to the User Model